damianhakert/damianhakert.github.io/source/_posts/2015-05-06-why-were-replacing-gitlab-ci-jobs-with-gitlab-ci-dot-yml.markdown

 ## Ships with GitLab 8.0

-This change will deprecate the existing jobs, as we want to keep GitLab CI simple to use and develop for; multiple ways of doing things is confusing for new users, it makes documentation much harder and complicates development and debugging.
+This change will deprecate the existing jobs, as we want to keep GitLab CI simple to use and develop for.
+Multiple ways of doing things is confusing for new users, it makes documentation much harder and complicates development and debugging.

 That means it is also a breaking change for anyone using GitLab CI.
 For this reason we will only introduce this change with GitLab 8.0.

 We're not sure yet after which minor version we'll release GitLab 8.0 (7.11, 7.12 or later).

+Follow the progress in the [GitLab CI repository](https://gitlab.com/gitlab-org/gitlab-ci).